03 May 2020 A prairie of grief

 When I finally open my eyes again, I feel my horse slow his pace.
 He blows hard and loudly through his damp nostrils.
 Steam rises from his body like a car overheating.
 He has led us to water.
 The creek has slowed to almost a trickle, its banks shriveling under long days of sun without rain.
 He tugs at the reins to lower his head, splashing water over his tired legs and simmering lips.
 After a while, I squeeze his sides, coaxing him to walk.
 If he drinks without caution, he could get colic.

 I pivot out of the saddle in one movement and lean down to rinse my sweaty palms in fresh water.
 Though the air hangs with an uncompromising humidity, the sun is only just high enough to heat the water’s surface.
 I tease Dino with my fingers, splashing his eager nose with water until he snorts, showering my chest with his own rebuttal.
 Hands cupped, I drink water from my dirty hands and drench my face with the only summer coolness I know.
-This horse has led us to water, but for a few minutes, he has also led me through the prairie of my grief.
+This horse has led us to water, but he has also led me through the prairie of my grief for a few minutes.